 What is an RSV Nasal Swab?

 An RSV nasal swab is a diagnostic test used to detect the presence of Respiratory Syncytial Virus (RSV) in a patient.
 The test involves collecting a sample of mucus from the nose using a soft, flexible swab.
-In addition, the nasopharyngeal swab for rsv detects antigens in the cells from the nose or throat, helping to identify an infection.
+The nasopharyngeal swab for RSV detects antigens in the cells from the nose, helping to identify an infection.
 Antigens are substances in the virus that trigger the body’s immune system to produce antibodies.
-The test is generally accurate, with an 86.8 to 97% success rate.
+The test is generally accurate, with an 86.8% to 97% success rate.

-Furthermore, it is crucial to get a test because RSV symptoms resemble a common cold, to differentiate without proper testing.
-Thus, an RSV swab procedure is a quick, straightforward test which determines if someone contracts Respiratory Syncytial Virus (RSV).
+It is crucial to get a test because RSV symptoms resemble a common cold, and it is hard to differentiate without proper testing.
+An RSV swab procedure is a quick, straightforward test which determines if someone contracts RSV.

 How is RSV Nasal Swab Test Performed?